JusTS2077/Bug-Tracking-Website/README.md

   ![image](https://github.com/user-attachments/assets/f671c51e-4501-4823-b968-d377ba8bd965)
   ![image](https://github.com/user-attachments/assets/4cf37e93-90e1-4be2-8d79-4658b7596c71)

 - User: The admin can create, edit or delete users.
 "Add User" opens a pop-up form where you can give the user a username, add their first name and last name, give them a password, their e-mail and their            department.
+The password is stored as hash using bcrypt which is later decrypted during login.
 You can also add them to a user group which decides the permission they will have while using the website.
   ![image](https://github.com/user-attachments/assets/ade99fae-a947-4522-b095-6ef311c4fd57)
   ![image](https://github.com/user-attachments/assets/fefdb2d1-9703-4bb1-93da-3dde31485271)